Cardio Or Weights First

 Biological processes during cardio and strength training

-There is another side to the coin, though.
+There is another side to the coin.
 Cardiovascular exercises require aerobic energy or more oxygen than a person respires typically.
 During glycolysis, another by-product produced is the lactic acid that tends to make the muscles tired and drained as the strength training completes.
 Thus, it leaves the body with very little energy to carry out cardio exercises.
-While when you do cardio first, it acts as a warm-up for the body.
+When you do cardio first, it acts as a warm-up for the body.
 The body is effectively warmed up and prepared to undertake the high-intensity strength training session.

-Most fitness experts agree that doing light cardio activities for ten to fifteen minutes before strength training enhances performance.
-The Journal of Strength and Conditioning Research also confirms the same in a study.
-It found doing low-intensity warm-up cardio for fifteen minutes helps exercisers.
+Most fitness experts agree that doing light cardio activities for 10-15 minutes before strength training enhances performance.
+Low-intensity warm-up cardio for fifteen minutes helps exercisers.
 As a result, they could lift more weight than individuals who did not do the warm-up exercise.

 As for which workout to do first, the answer lies in first understanding your goals.
 Most fitness experts will first ask you what you wish to achieve during the training.
 Depending on your overall fitness goals, you will be advised accordingly.